jdelva2/Heat-and-Cooling-Load-Analysis/README.md

 ---
 ```
 ## Conclusion
   Our results point to our models being reliable for predicting cooling-load and heating-load.
-We suspect however that a drawback to our data-set may have been incurred by poor data collection efforts.
+We suspect however that drawbacks to our data-set may have been incurred by poor data collection efforts.
 We suspect this poor data collection effort led to a lack of variation in some of the predictor variables.
 For example, there are only 2 unique building heights across 768 observations.
   This being said, our initial hypothesis was correct.
 Our initial hypothesis is validated by our R-squared values; the model for cooling-load has an R-sq of 0.884 2 and the model for heating-load has an R-sq of .9133.
   Also, it is worth noting that the predicition error for each model was best for the full models.
 However, prediction error had a minor change from the full model to the final-reduced model for each outcome.
 Prediction error changes from full to reduced models for heat and cooling load are 2.1699-2.0673 and 2.293-2.247 respectively with the reduced model prediction error being represented by the first variable in each comparison.